An uncommon common sense approach

 - When a problem is identified, find the root cause, get input from the team and make the system changes to ensure it doesn’t happen again.

-- Expect team members to come up with one new idea to improve the company each week.
-Review it and instantly approve it if appropriate.
+- Encourage team members to come up with ideas to improve the company weekly.
+Appropriate ideas are implemented immediately.

 - Change what’s not working and measure the new strategy.